lxyerx/lxyerx/README.md

 ###

-<p align="left">My name is Emircan Kuduğ and I am striving to become a computer engineer from Türkiye</p>
+<h1> <p align="left">My name is Emircan Kuduğ and I am striving to become a computer engineer from Türkiye</p> </h1>

 ###

-<h2 align="left">I'm Emircan.
-I will always continue to be interested in software and strive to create something in my life.
+<h2 align="left">I will always continue to be interested in software and strive to create something in my life.
 I share my small to medium-sized code snippets on my account and am continuously working to improve my skills.
 </h2>

 ###